brostrend/linux.brostrend.com/troubleshooting/kernel-version.md

 Our wifi adapter chipsets and drivers are developed by Realtek.
 We prefer to package their official drivers rather than rely on unofficial drivers found on github.

 Unfortunately Realtek doesn't support the latest kernels that rolling distributions like Kali use.
-We do make sure that the latest official Ubuntu kernel is supported though, and we do state which kernels we support on our Amazon product page.
+We do make sure that the latest official Ubuntu and Debian stable kernels are supported though, and we do state which kernels we support in our Amazon product page.

 As an example, in April 2020, Ubuntu 20.04 shipped with the 5.4 kernel, and our driver supported it.
-At that point, Kali rolling used the 5.6 kernel, so our driver didn't work there.
-Ubuntu 20.10 will be released in October 2020 possibly with the 5.6 kernel, so at that time the Realtek driver will support the 5.6 kernel.
-But by then, Kali might move to kernel 5.7, so it might again not work, depending on the kernel wifi subsystem changes.
+At the same time, Kali rolling started using the 5.6 kernel, so our driver didn't work there.
+Two months later, Realtek released a new driver that supported kernels up to 5.7, so for these two months Kali users were unable to use the official Realtek driver.

 One solution to this problem is to downgrade the kernel to a supported version.
 Most distributions include documentation on how this can be done.
 Another solution is to return our adapter for a refund, as it's covered by a two-year warranty.